How to Make a Vegan Superfood Salad Rich in Protein in Under 15 Minutes? Food Recipe, Cooking Instructions, and Top 10 Protein Sources for Vegans!

 Challenge number 5

 This challenge is related to challenge number 1.
-Most vegan recipes tend to be low in protein, and when the person attempts to increase their protein intake, they tend to dramatically increase their caloric intake on vegan diets, leading to weight gain.
-Here is a link to some delicious and easy recipes that you can try out.
+Most vegan recipes tend to be low in protein, and when people attempt to increase their protein intake, they tend to dramatically increase their caloric intake on vegan diets, leading to weight gain.

 Many vegan athletes, bodybuilders, and fitness models have made it work and have achieved exceptional results, and so can YOU!